 Write to us at firstname.lastname@example.org for sizing queries.

 Proudly Made in India.

 Hand-dyed using natural dyes.
 Colour may run in the first wash.

 Hand wash in cold water using a mild, no bleach detergent.

 No soak.
 Line dry in shade.
 Do not bleach.
 Low heat iron.

-Wear it with your favourite slingback flats and an oversized tote bag.
+Wear this midi spaghetti strap dress with your favourite slingback flats and an oversized tote bag.
 Beach ready in a jiffy!

 The stunning blue is hand-dyed using natural indigo by award-winning SIDR Crafts run by brothers Abduljabbar Khatri and Abdullah in Kutch, India.

 The Santra Project is a woman-owned and led Indian brand founded in 2021 by Tanisha Thyagarajan.
 Born out of love to bridge the gap between craftspeople and consumers, this contemporary brand is committed to nurturing century-old traditional methods and working with artisans to preserve their ancient textile crafts.
 A collective that works towards transparency, fair trade, and ethical consumerism, they draw inspiration from travels, memories and old family photographs.
 Read More